PolymerLabs/arcs/README.md

 - Upon restarting Android, click "Import Bazel Project"
 - Select the workspace by navigating to the arcs folder, then click "Next".
 - Choose "Import project view file" and click on the three dots.
-- Navigate to the arcs folder, and select the `.bazelproject` file.
+- Navigate to the arcs folder, and select the `as.bazelproject` file.
 Click "OK".
 - Click "Next".
 - Click "Finish".

-If you get a `Error:Cannot run program "bazel" (in directory "$path"): error=2, No such file or directory` error, follow these instructions:
-- Go to Android Studio -> Preferences -> Bazel Settings
-- Find the Bazel binary location, and click the three dots next to it.
-- Navigate to the correct location, and select the Bazel binary.
-  - If you don't know where the Bazel binary is located, open a terminal and run `which bazel`.
-- Click "Apply" then "OK"
-- Re-import the project by hitting the bazel logo in the upper right hand corner.

 ### IntelliJ

 - Install IntelliJ.
 Community Edition is sufficient.
+For web technologies support, install Professional Edition.
 - Open IntelliJ and install the Bazel extension.
 - Upon restarting IntelliJ, click "Import Bazel Project"
 - Select the workspace by navigating to the arcs folder, then click "Next".
 - Choose "Import project view file" and click on the three dots.
-- Navigate to the arcs folder, and select the `intellij.bazelproject` file.
+- Navigate to the arcs folder, and select the `ij.bazelproject` file.
 Click "OK".
 - Click "Next".
 - Click "Finish".

+### Troubleshooting
-If you get a `Error:Cannot run program "bazel" (in directory "$path"): error=2, No such file or directory` error, follow these instructions:
+#### `Error:Cannot run program "bazel" (in directory "$path"): error=2, No such file or directory`
-- Go to IntelliJ IDEA -> Preferences -> Bazel Settings
+- Go to your IDE Preferences -> Bazel Settings
 - Find the Bazel binary location, and click the three dots next to it.
 - Navigate to the correct location, and select the Bazel binary.
   - If you don't know where the Bazel binary is located, open a terminal and run `which bazel`.
 - Click "Apply" then "OK"
-- Re-import the project by hitting the bazel logo in the upper right hand corner.
+- Re-import the project by hitting the Bazel logo in the upper right hand corner.

-If you get an error related to the Android SDK not being installed, follow the prompts and then restart IntelliJ.
+#### Android SDK not installed
+follow the prompts and then restart your IDE.

+#### `arcs/.aswb` or `arcs/.ijwb` already exists
+- You may have already imported the project into your preferred IDE.
+Please try reopening it.
+- Optional: Delete the hidden folder and repeat the appropriate steps above.

 ## Testing